ohlab/GRiD/README.md

 `../grid.sh multiplex -r . -d . -p -c 0.2`

-For each module, a pdf and a text file is generated.
+For each module, output files (a pdf and a text file) are generated in the test folder.

 # Updating GRiD database